daerlnaxe/Pack-My-Game/README.md

  * It logs everything during the game treatment in a window, and a file.

 ## Version
+### Beta 1.5.0.2 08/10/2020
+ * - Added an automatic limit length of text for the cheats codes.

 ### Beta 1.5.0.1 05/10/2020
  * Check for files is now repositioned just before compression.
  * New window indicating wich files have been copied, instead of old that only shows a checkbox.